MicrosoftDocs/azure-databases-docs/articles/cosmos-db/how-to-container-copy.md

 >[!Note]
 > This step is not required if you're copying data within same Azure Cosmos DB account.

-While copying data from one account's container to another account's container.
-It is required to give read access of source container to destination account's identity to perform the copy operation.
+While copying data from one account's container to another account's container, it is required to give read access of source container to destination account's identity to perform the copy operation.
 Follow the steps below to assign requisite read permission to destination account.

 **Using System managed identity**